learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ![Grid-based vending machine](https://curriculum-content.s3.amazonaws.com/programming-univbasics-5/nested-arrays-lab/vending_grid.png)

-The other week we saw a vending machine in a hospital.
+The other week we saw a vending machine in a hospital waiting room.
 After swiping your credit card or using your phone's wallet, you entered a **grid coordinate**.
 At each intersection (coordinate) in the vending machine, there was a "spinner."
 Pay attention to this noun, "spinner."
 We're going to use it a lot in the coming lessons.
 It's a device that looks like a corkscrew.
 It **holds multiple snack packages** in it.
-When you've paid, the spinner spins and pushes the front-most snack off of the corkscrew where it falls to a retrieval box.
+When you've paid, the spinner spins and pushes the front-most snack off of the corkscrew "spinner."
+The snack then falls to a retrieval box.

-On each snack's packaging a "pieces" count was clearly printed, in addition to a name.
+On each snack's packaging a price and a name.

-> **_Your_ Model May Vary**: It's certainly true that there are many other
-> details that we could record in this model.
-Price, for example, might live on
-> each snack or `total_calories`.
-We've preferred to stick with `:pieces` and
+We've preferred to stick with `:price` and `:name`.
+We've also chosen to keep the price value simple integers for clarity.
-> `:name`.
-If you think each coordinate should be a `Hash` with a `:price` and
-> an `Array` of snacks, that's **totally fine**.
-Discussion of how to model an
-> NDS is what developers spend a great number of their meetings and pair
-> programming sessions discussing!

 ## Identify that Nested Structures Can Be Mixed